Is Air Duct Cleaning a Scam? What Homeowners Need to Know

 What Legitimate Air Duct Cleaning Actually Looks Like

 Professional air duct cleaning should start with education, not a sales pitch.
-A
+A reputable company:

 Inspects the interior of the ductwork before quoting